October 1960 Popular Electronics

 bands to the 2200-mc. region, this disadvantage becomes less and less important.

-is a reality.
-Young as it is, pulse modulation is the giant behind the front-page
+pulse modulation is the giant behind the front-page news of space exploration.

-As we explore the frontiers of outer space, and as we search for ways to im-prove
+As we explore the frontiers of outer space, and as we search for ways to improve

-exciting developments of modern electronics.
+developments of modern electronics.

 |